Anthony Joshua: Racism controversies

-Joshua was previously criticised for a set of incidents in November 2017.
+Joshua made a set of racist comments and social media posts relating to race in November 2017, which led to press controversy.
 He called heavyweight boxer Eddie Chambers a "disgrace to the superior black race" on Instagram.
 Joshua's promoter Eddie Hearn said the message came from a fake account, but the false claim was debunked when Chambers proved that it had indeed been sent from Joshua's verified account.

 Joshua later appeared to voice support for Zimbabwean dictator Robert Mugabe on Snapchat.
 Hearn subsequently stated Joshua has "got a major problem with his social media accounts" and suggested the accounts may have been hacked.

-In June 2020, Joshua was accused of racism for his speech at a Black Lives Matter protest in Watford, where he said "show them where it hurts, abstain from spending your money in their shops and economies, and invest in black-owned businesses."
-This was interpreted by some as a call to boycott white businesses.
+In June 2020, Joshua was accused of racism by some social media users for his speech at a Black Lives Matter protest in Watford, where he said "show them where it hurts, abstain from spending your money in their shops and economies, and invest in black-owned businesses."
+Press reports indicated that "some" had interpreted this as racist and amounting to a call to boycott white businesses.
 In response, he said the speech was not his own and that he had only read it out on behalf of a friend.
 He also said, "If you think I'm a racist, go f*** yourself."